sandeepsukumaran/PongGame/README.md

 # PongGame
-Files for the OpenCV based Pong Game for CETEX
+Files for the OpenCV based Pong Game for CETEX.

+Created by Sandeep Sukumaran and Vijai Kumar Harihar.